-- Diabetes Exemption Application
+- Federal Hearing Exemption Application (NEW)

 Interstate Commerce is trade, traffic, or transportation involving the crossing of a State boundary.
 Either the vehicle, its passengers, or cargo must cross a State boundary, or there must be the intent to cross a State boundary to be considered an interstate carrier.
 Intrastate commerce is trade, traffic, or transportation within a single State.

 Interstate commerce is determined by the essential character of the movement, manifested by the shipper's fixed and persistent intent at the time of shipment, and is ascertained from all of the facts and circumstances surrounding the transportation.
 When the intent of the transportation being performed is interstate in nature, even when the route is within the boundaries of a single state, the driver and the CMV are subject to Federal Motor Carrier Safety Regulations.